Tibshot/bleetz/README.md

       call :forty_two
     end

 That's it.
-If you call :new_tasks, 'I will print 42 !' and '42' will be printed after SSH connection. :)
+If you call :new_task, 'I will print 42 !' and '42' will be printed after SSH connection. :)

 ## Usage